 You're done!
 It will take a few tries to get the final product right, but once you get the hang of it, you’ll never sweat the handout request again!

 Because you're the bees knees, I'm giving you my free Practical + Perfect Presentation Handout Template which will walk you through all of these steps.

 Click the image below to grab your copy:

 I hope this post provided just one solution to this age-old dilemma.
 I’m by no means saying it’s THE best way; this process is not set-it-and-forget-it and does require some extra time and thought.

-This post was inspired by a recent post on presentation handout philosophy by my friend Cole Nussbaumer Knaflic of Storytelling With Data, where she shares some helpful tips for creating a separate leave-behind.
+This post was inspired by a recent post on presentation handout philosophy by my friend Cole Nussbaumer Knaflic of Storytelling With Data, where she shares some helpful tips for creating a presentation handout.

 And considering how pervasive this dilemma is for practitioners and professional speakers, it is most definitely time for that.